 Keeping your bike clean is an effective way of ensuring it works correctly and safely, while making sure it stays looking good.
 Clean components wear out less quickly than dirty ones — so a well-kept bike will also perform better than a grubby one, and won't require as much maintenance.

 There's a vast arsenal of filth-fighting weaponry available for removing grime, cleaning drivetrains and adding the finishing touches to a bike, but choosing what products to use can be time consuming.
-We've put together this guide to give you an idea of some essential cleaning products – what they are and what to use them for.
+We've put together this guide to give you an idea of some essential cleaning products: what they are and what to use them for.

 Soft-bristled brushes are useful for removing softened mud and road grime, while ones with stiffer bristles should make easier work of lifting stubborn dirt.

 Choose a kit that contains brushes of varying shapes and bristle stiffness.
-A large, soft-bristled brush or sponge is good the frame and wheels and a cone-shaped brush is better for hard-to-reach areas.
+A large, soft-bristled brush or sponge is good for the frame and wheels, and a cone-shaped brush is better for hard-to-reach areas.

-Bike cleaning solutions
+3. Bike cleaning solutions

+Many are concentrated, so need to be diluted before use.
 A tried-and-tested starting point to a thorough clean is often a bucket of water and washing up liquid.
-But a dedicated cleaning solution is more effective than Fairy liquid at removing the worst of the nasty stuff.
+But a dedicated cleaning solution is more effective than Fairy Liquid at removing the worst of the nasty stuff.

-Bike cleaning spray
+4. Bike cleaning spray

-There are also lots of cleaning sprays available, and they should speed up the purging process by eating into whatever grime is on your bike.
+There are lots of cleaning sprays available, and they should speed up the purging process by eating into whatever grime is on your bike.
 They're useful for lifting any dirt that refuses to let go, and are an effective way of washing your bike if there's not enough time available for a more comprehensive clean.

 Degreaser is used to clean your chain and other moving parts.
 Keeping the drivechain clean is vital.
 If ignored, dirt will speed up wear throughout the transmission, impact on shifting performance and reduce efficiency.
 It’s possible to get really vicious with removing every molecule of muck from a chain by dunking it in petrol, although that risks removing all the lubrication from inside the rollers and pins.